HerdingSmall to MediumFrance

 Frequently Asked Questions

-Is the Pyrenean Sheepdog a good apartment dog?
+Is the Pyrenean Sheepdog a large dog?

 Does the Pyrenean Sheepdog bark a lot?